Obererbach, Westerwaldkreis

 Obererbach is an Ortsgemeinde – a community belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.

 Geography

 The community lies in the Westerwald between Montabaur and Limburg an der Lahn.
 It belongs to the Verbandsgemeinde of Wallmerod, a kind of collective municipality.
 Its seat is in the like-named town.

 History

 In 1290, Obererbach had its first documentary mention as Erlebach.

 Politics

 The municipal council is made up of 12 council members who were elected in a majority vote in a municipal election on 13 June 2004.

 Economy and infrastructure

 Running right through the community is Kreisstraße 160, which joins Bundesstraße 8 in Malmeneich.

+The nearest train stop is in Dreikirchen at the Lower Westerwald railway (RB29).

 The nearest Autobahn interchange is Montabaur on the A 3 (Cologne–Frankfurt), some 7 km away.
 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.